-For more information about meltdowns your best reads for 2014 is From Anxiety to Meltdown or No More Meltdowns.
-Both books are available at www.suelarkey.com
+For more information about meltdowns your

+best reads is From Anxiety to

+Meltdown or No More Meltdowns.
+Both books

+are available at http://suelarkey.com.au/top-behaviour-books/

 Veneer of Coping: Shutdown

 A shutdown is a particular sequence of behaviour involving the senses, language skills, motor skills and memory which we observe in children diagnosed as high-functioning within the autism spectrum.
 In academic settings, when pressured by an adult to perform tasks that were difficult, these children may become unresponsive, sleepy, immobile, limp to the touch for several minutes and then fell asleep in a chair for as briefly as 10 minutes and up to two hours.